More Food, Less Habitat Loss

-Land Conservation.
-Increasing the environmental, economic and social benefits of productive landscapes in Colombia.
+Increasing the environmental, economic and social benefits of Colombia's productive landscapes.

 Though Colombia is rapidly losing its natural landscapes due to an advancing agricultural frontier, we believe that increasing food production is possible without habitat loss.
-The Nature Conservancy shares its science and builds transformational partnerships across sectors to make sustainable ranching and farming practices the norm instead of the exception in Colombia.
+The Nature Conservancy shares its science and builds transformational partnerships across sectors to make sustainable ranching and farming practices the norm in Colombia.

 Transforming how we use nature to sustain ourselves

 Traditional cattle ranching consumes more than a third of Colombia’s territory and is the leading cause of deforestation.

 Six years of partnership with TNC have resulted in more than 4,000 ranchers—mainly owners of small size plots in areas of high biodiversity and low-income levels—adopting this new farming paradigm.
 In over 87 municipalities,

 Colombian ranchers have already transformed 105,000 acres to environmentally-friendly practices and protected 37,000 acres through conservation agreements with landowners.
 Nearly a million native trees have been planted.
 Meanwhile, participating ranchers report a reduction in the need for fertilizers and pesticides, more productive soils, increased loads (animals per hectare), and an average 17 percent increase in their milk and/or meat production and a reduction of 1 million tons of greenhouse gas emissions (comparable to taking 214,000 cars off the road for one year).
 Biodiversity monitoring on farms registered 479 species of birds—more than half as many bird species as all of the United States!